 What’s the best local dish you’ve tasted?

 Osaka is my favorite city in Japan and, as to be expected from a place nicknamed Japan’s Kitchen, it’s home to a range of delicious local dishes.
 For me, it’s hard to beat a classic Osaka-style okonomiyaki, literally meaning “what you like, grilled”, it’s one of the staples of Japanese konamon cuisine.
-Hard to describe, okonomiyaki is a savoury cabbage pancake, mixed with meat or seafood, served in a smoky sweet Worcestershire sauce with Japanese mayonnaise and a sprinkling of salty katsuobushi flakes on top.
+Hard to describe, okonomiyaki is a savory cabbage pancake, mixed with meat or seafood, served in a smoky sweet Worcestershire sauce with Japanese mayonnaise and a sprinkling of salty katsuobushi flakes on top.
 As the name suggests, you can mix-in whatever elements you like but you really can’t go wrong with my favorite — pork, cheese and potato.

 What’s the one thing you always pack?